JericN/rice-disease-classifier/README.md

-# Rice Leaf Disease Classification using Transformer and CNN Models
+# Transformers for Rice Leaf Disease Classification

 This repository contains the codebase used for fine-tuning, evaluating, and analyzing deep learning models applied to rice leaf disease classification.
 The project is part of the research paper: